 - Applicants who have previously applied to the Radiologic Technology program (1 point).

 - Submit a letter requesting consideration for admission into the Radiologic Technology Program to the Admissions Office no later than June 1.
 The letter should include your banner ID, email address, and phone number.
-Please submit the letter to CA-Admissions@Capitalcc.eduor in person to the Enrollment Services Office in Room 207.
+Please submit the letter to CA-Admissions@Capitalcc.edu or in person to the Admissions Desk on the 2nd floor.

 Applicants must submit to the Admissions Office all official transcripts (high school and college courses, if any; SAT, if scores are not recorded on other transcripts) by the June 1 application deadline.